Tassuo7/AirBnB_clone_v3/README.md

 * `def test_user_module_docstring(self)` - Test for the user.py module docstring
 * `def test_user_class_docstring(self)` - Test for the User class docstring

+## New Contribution
+# making it better!

+0. Last clone!
+1. Cash only
+2. Select some Amenities to be comfortable!
+3. API status
+4. Fetch places
+5. Filter places by Amenity
+6. States and Cities
+7. Reviews

 ## Examples of use
 ```